Vedant2311/AI-Cannon-Game-Tournament/README.md

 ### Stagnant Game
 If exactly the same board position is repeated thrice after the move of a player then the player is said to have forced a  Stagnant Game.

+### Rules for miscellaneous cases:
++ The soldier can retreat back if and only if it is adjacent to an enemy soldier.
++ The soldier can kill an enemy soldier or a townhall in a retreat step.
++ Cannon shifts along its length cannot capture a soldier or a townhall.
++ Blank cannon shots are allowed (take care of stagnant game) and are considered valid moves.

 ## Dependencies
 + Python2.7